 - Cognitive behavioral therapy (CBT): CBT may be used to help patients reduce angry behaviors and improve self-control, and might be especially helpful for children with misophonia.
 A study from 2017 found that CBT was an effective treatment in half of the patients with misophonia and reduced symptoms significantly.
 Through CBT, patients might learn to separate trigger sounds from their emotions or learn how to focus their attention away from the sound.

-People with misophonia can also practice self-care techniques and manage symptoms on their own.
+While misophonia does not go away, people with misophonia can also practice self-care techniques and manage symptoms on their own.
 This may include:

 - Leaving the room to avoid trigger sounds